International Management Studies PhD Program

 - Strategic Management

-We currently have thirteen students in the program, which translates to a student-to-faculty ratio of less than 1-to-1.
 Students have the opportunity to be involved in ongoing research projects under the mentorship of experienced faculty.
-The emphasis is on student involvement in research early on in their graduate careers.
+The emphasis is on student involvement in research early in their graduate careers.
 Close interaction with faculty members enables students to quickly learn to identify and develop research ideas and create their own research agenda.
-Our IMS PhD students are a diverse, energetic, and collegial group who come from China, Germany, Romania, South Korea, Taiwan, Turkey, and the United States.
-They are intelligent, hard-working, and productive, having accomplished numerous publications year in and year out (see Student Publications tab below).
+Our IMS PhD students are a diverse, energetic, and collegial group coming from countries such as China, Germany, India, South Korea, Turkey, and the United States.
+They are intelligent, hard-working, and active in research, publishing academic papers during and after they graduate from our program (see Student Publications tab below).

-Students also develop teaching competence under faculty mentorship by teaching undergraduate classes.
-They teach three sections of undergraduate courses in their four years in the program; this is a relatively light teaching load compared to many other PhD programs’ requirements.
-Several of our recent students, Yasuhiro Yamakawa, Brian Pinkham and Canan Mutlu proudly won the Best Teacher Award in the “TA/PhD Instructor” category in the Jindal School of Management, indicating that they were the best instructors among over 100 PhD students of the school.
+Students also develop teaching competence under faculty mentorship through teaching one or two sections of an undergraduate course, a relatively light teaching load compared to many other PhD programs’ requirements.
+Several of our recent graduates, Yasuhiro Yamakawa, Brian Pinkham and Canan Mutlu, won the Best Teacher Award in the “TA/PhD Instructor” category in the Jindal School of Management, indicating that they were the best instructors among over 100 PhD students of the school.
 Another graduate, Sergey Lebedev, won the Best Dissertation Award in the Jindal School of Management.